thuanz123/realfill/README.md

 ### Toy example

 Now let's fill the real.
-For this example we will use some images of Brandenburg gate.
+For this example, we will use some images of the flower girl example from the paper.

 We already provide some images for testing in data folder